Carole Mallory

-Carole Mallory is an American author, actress, former model, teacher and critic who appeared in the films Looking for Mr. Goodbar and The Stepford Wives.
+Carole Mallory (born January 8, 1942) is an American author, actress, former model, teacher and critic who appeared in the films Looking for Mr. Goodbar and The Stepford Wives.
 She was the nine-year companion of writer Norman Mailer and kept notes and her writings with his edits, selling them to Harvard University in 2008, after his death.

 Acting

 Mallory filmed over fifty commercials.
 Her first spot was for Olympic Airlines, the award-winning ‘no dancing in the aisles’ campaign, while on leave of absence from Pan American Airlines.
 She also appeared in the "English Leather" commercial campaign ("All my men wear English Leather, or they wear nothing at all") commercial campaign, which ran for ten years.
 Her commercial for Faberge's "Tigress" campaign titled "Are You Wild Enough to Wear It?" directed by Michael Cimino was banned as too risque for one of the networks because her crocheted bathing suit with its spider web effect did not have support.
 As she ran towards the camera while performing a strip tease, her breasts jiggled.
 In the early seventies "jiggling breasts" were forbidden on TV.
 60 Minutes aired her Faberge Tigress commercial in one of its segments about sex in television.
 Mallory starred as Madge in the play Picnic, and as Tiffany in Mary, Mary at the Bucks County Playhouse in New Hope, Pennsylvania.
 During the early seventies she studied with Wynn Handman, the director of The American Place Theatre, in New York.
 When she moved to Hollywood, she studied with Harvey Lembeck in his Comedy Improvisation Workshop.